 Divorce has legitimate and illegitimate reasons.
 It is clear in the Bible that God’s intention for marriage is that it remain in effect until the death of one spouse.
 I believe it is also quite clear that God has provided a limited set of circumstances in which a marriage can legitimately be severed.
 However, many people—even Christians—offer bad reasons to divorce that are not sanctioned by God.
 Jim Newheiser outlines a number of these in his book Marriage, Divorce and Remarriage: Critical Questions and Answers.

 “My spouse isn’t a Christian,” or “I wasn’t a Christian when I married my spouse.”
-Nowhere in the Bible is this seen as grounds for divorce.
+Nowhere in the Bible is this first of our bad reasons to divorce seen as grounds for not staying married.
 In 1 Corinthians 7:12-13 Paul very clearly urges men and women in such situations not to divorce their unbelieving spouse.
 In 1 Peter 3:1-2 women married to unbelievers are called to “be subject to their own husbands, so that even if some do not obey the word, they may be won without a word by the conduct of their wives.”
 Rather than seeking for an opportunity to get out of the relationship, Christians are told to seek for opportunities to share their faith with their unbelieving spouse.

 “We weren’t married in a church.”
 Matthew 19:6 renders this an illegitimate excuse when it says, “What therefore God has joined together, let not man separate.”
 Marriage is sanctioned by God and is not dependent on the context in which those vows were made.
 Regardless of where you were married or who married you, if you have made a covenant of marriage, the Lord expects you to keep it.